CRM Best Practices to

 Ongoing CRM Best Practices

 CRM systems only work well when business objectives are achieved.
 They must be monitored and assessed regularly.
 One big hint that your business’s CRM isn’t meeting your company’s most important business priorities is when usage among your users drops.
-That is a clear sign that the software isn’t as useful and intuitive as it was when you originally implemented the system.
+That is a clear sign that the software isn’t as helpful and intuitive as it was when you initially implemented the system.

 Quarterly Meetings